Bill Pullman

 William Pullman (born December 17, 1953) is an American actor.
-After graduating with a Master of Fine Arts degree in theater, he was an adjunct professor at Montana State University before deciding to pursue acting.
+After graduating with a Master of Fine Arts degree in theater, he was an adjunct professor at Montana State University, before deciding to pursue acting.

-Pullman made his film debut in Ruthless People (1986), and starred in Spaceballs (1987), The Accidental Tourist and The Serpent and the Rainbow (both 1988), Newsies (1992), Sleepless in Seattle (1993), Wyatt Earp (1994), Casper, While You Were Sleeping (both 1995), Independence Day (1996), Lost Highway (1997), and Lake Placid (1999).
-He also voiced Captain Joseph Korso in Titan A.E. in (2000).
-He has also appeared frequently on television, usually in TV films.
-Since the 21st century began, Pullman has also acted in miniseries and regular series such as Torchwood (2011), playing starring roles in 1600 Penn (2012–13) and The Sinner (2017–2021).
+Pullman made his film debut in Ruthless People (1986), and starred in Spaceballs (1987), The Accidental Tourist and The Serpent and the Rainbow (both 1988), Newsies (1992), Sleepless in Seattle (1993), Wyatt Earp (1994), Casper, While You Were Sleeping (both 1995), Independence Day (1996), Lost Highway (1997), Zero Effect (1998) and Lake Placid (1999).
+He voiced Captain Joseph Korso in the animated science-fiction film Titan A.E.(2000).
+He has appeared frequently on television, usually in TV films.
+Since the beginning of the 21st century, Pullman has acted in miniseries and regular series such as Torchwood (2011), playing starring roles in 1600 Penn (2012–13) and The Sinner (2017–2021).
 In 2021, he had a recurring role in the miniseries Halston.

 Pullman also has a long stage acting career.
 He has appeared on Broadway several times, including in Edward Albee's The Goat, or Who Is Sylvia?
 (2002).

 Early life and education

-Pullman was born December 17, 1953, in Hornell, New York, the son of James Pullman Jr. (1914–1992), a physician, and Johanna Wilamina Pullman (née Blaas; 1911–1993), a nurse, and is of Dutch, English and Irish ancestry.
+Pullman is of Dutch, English, and Irish ancestry.

 After graduating from Hornell High School in 1971, he attended the State University of New York at Delhi (SUNY Delhi) and the State University of New York at Oneonta (SUNY Oneonta) in the 1970s, receiving a Bachelor of Arts degree in Theater Studies from the latter in 1975.
 He eventually received his Master of Fine Arts degree from the University of Massachusetts Amherst in 1980.
 He taught theater at SUNY Delhi and was an adjunct professor at Montana State University's School of Film and Photography in Bozeman, Montana, where his students persuaded him to pursue film roles.